 In the United Kingdom, municipal budget reductions have been accompanied by cost increases in medical care, utilities, and food.
 The Claims Conference supports services provided by an umbrella group comprising social service agencies working with Nazi victims.
 The outreach program of the Association of Jewish Refugees identifies and serves increasing numbers of needy survivors throughout the country.

-Service Social Juif in Brussels provides homecare, transportation, a pool of Jewish family physicians for rapid reponse to the medical needs of homebound Nazi victims, and other services.
-The Royal Society for Jewish Welfare (“Centrale”) in Antwerp provides kosher meal delivery to homes and hospitals, case management, homecare, operates an old age home, and runs a Medical Psychological Center.
+Service Social Juif in Brussels provides home care, transportation, a pool of Jewish family physicians for rapid response to the medical needs of homebound Nazi victims, and other services.

 In Sweden, the Jewish Community of Stockholm provides homecare to Holocaust victims, increasingly in demand since cutbacks in the municipally-funded program.
 The Jewish Community of Malmo provides Nazi victims with homecare, case management, meal delivery, and a weekly communal lunch.
 For the first time in 2009, the Claims Conference allocated funds to the Jewish Community of Gothenburg for emergency assistance.